Can the West afford for Syria’s dictator to be ousted?

 Israel’s decapitation of Hezbollah and its undeclared air war with Iran over Syria has reshaped the dormant battlefield there.
 It has also let loose other external players.

 Today, the HTS fighters aren’t the only anti-Assad Syrians in the frame.
-The remnant of the old Free Syrian Army made up of insurgent ex-Assad soldiers and local volunteers had been nurtured by Turkey for years now in an uneasy partnership with the jihadis.
-Ankara has also added anti-Russia volunteers from the Muslim fringe of Putin’s empire and Central Asia, even Uighur radicals from China’s Xinjiang, to the anti-Assad coalition.
+The remnant of the old Free Syrian Army, made up of insurgent ex-Assad soldiers and local volunteers, has been nurtured by Turkey for years now in an uneasy partnership with the jihadis.
+Ankara has also added anti-Russia volunteers from the Muslim fringe of Putin’s empire and central Asia – even Uyghur radicals from China’s Xinjiang province – to the anti-Assad coalition.

 Turkey has supplied the smart Nato-style uniforms and, more importantly, the up-to-date Nato-standard weapons and communications kit, and even drones, to these forces.
 That transformed them from holdouts in Idlib into a striking force.

-But Turkey’s interest was less in removing Assad than in weakening the Kurdish groups who straddle both its borders with Syria and Iraq.
-President Erdogan’s domestic war against Kurds has been expanded into their “safe havens” in Syria under the guise of fighting the tyrant Assad – a campaign easier to sell to Ankara’s Nato partners.
+But Turkey’s interest was less in removing Assad than in weakening the Kurdish groups who straddle its borders with Syria and Iraq.
+Recep Tayyip Erdogan’s domestic war against Kurds has been expanded into their “safe havens” in Syria under the guise of fighting the tyrant Assad – a campaign easier to sell to Ankara’s Nato partners.

-In a sinister parody of how the temporarily victorious Assad used to ship out civilians “cleansed” to Idlib’s overcrowded sanctuary last decade, today the Kurds of Aleppo are being shipped out of their homes in the city to “safe” enclaves to the north-east.
-The peace of the grave or the empty hearth is not a monopoly of Assad’s forces.
+In a sinister parody of how the temporarily victorious Assad used to ship out civilians “cleansed” to Idlib’s overcrowded sanctuary during the last decade, today the Kurds of Aleppo are being shipped out of their homes in the city to “safe” enclaves to the northeast.
+The peace of the grave, or the empty hearth, is not a monopoly of Assad’s forces.

+Never forget Benjamin Netanyahu’s dictum: My enemy’s enemy is not my friend – at least, not in the Middle East.
+Certainly, all alliances there are provisional.

 All these international interests and manoeuvrings leave little space for the interests of ordinary Syrians.
-Even if an all-out war of intervention by Russia and Iran on the one side and Turkey and its “frenemies”, the USA and Israel on the other, can be avoided, the price of peace will be high.
-Syria’s de facto partition and the subordination of the fractured country to other countries’ calculations and deals will be a return to normalcy haunted by fears of another irruption of violence.
+Even if an all-out war of intervention – by Russia and Iran on the one side, and Turkey and its “frenemies”, the USA and Israel, on the other – can be avoided, the price of peace will be high.
+Syria’s de facto partition, and the subordination of the fractured country to other countries’ calculations and deals, will be a return to normality haunted by fears of another irruption of violence.

 Mark Almond is director of the Crisis Research Institute, Oxford